FAQ For College Credit Courses

 How much do classes cost?

 Students can sign-up for an interest free payment plan of four equal monthly payments, always due on the first of the month.
+For more information, visit the Tuition & Fees page.

 When are courses offered?